Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 The documentation is thorough and gives complete implementation examples, you should read it.

-Once your familiar with the tool,s design your workflow by identifying your domain _actions_ and _consequence_ and naming your domain _events_.
+Once your familiar with the tools, design your workflow by identifying your domain _actions_ and _consequence_ and naming your domain _events_.

 Finally, proceed with the implemenation: